fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 following the agree upon standards.

 ## What Is The Trade-off Between Fast And Planned Development?

+Fast development seems like a biword for bad code to many.
+My view is that it always depends.
+Planned development, as the term suggest, takes more time.
+So when do we care about potentially raising the quality of our work by planning things out before we start working?
+Well, I argue that even if we plan our outcome is determined by the talent of the developers.
+No amount of planning will help if the people involved don't know how to execute effectively on the task they have ahead of them.
+Too often do I see endless Scrum rituals and meetings amount to nothing more than a lot of wasted time without any measurable benefit.
+However, fast development, as almost all developers like to complain about, leads to tech debt and legacy code.
+The notion being that if we work fast we will do worse than if we work slow.
+I argue that this is logic is flawed.
+Truly talented people will be fast by default without necessarily making worse work.
+That is how some humans are able to run faster than others even if both are training hard.
+We perform at different levels.

+If we can agree that the idea that fast is worse than planned work, then we can look at what I argue are the best examples of the correct application of these two styles.
+Rappid development without much in terms of prep work is the natural default for projects where the problems being solved feel obvious to the team doing the work.
+It makes no sense to plan out something that you already understand how to do.
+Naturally, you could forget something that a plan would have caught but as I mentioned earlier, planning does not necessarily mean that you will think about all corner cases and you may end up with the same mistakes, plan or no plan.

+I argue that planning is most important when you are dealing with an issue that requires you to create a shared understanding of something that is complex.
+Taking your time here is important since if you get it wrong, you will lose even more time from issues that spring up due to overlooked details.

+My mantra when working with development teams is this, "we should all have the same picture of what is to be created in our heads".
+This means that depending on the people I have in the team and the problem we are solving, I may opt for more planning to make sure each members has truly understood what to do.
+However, if I can tell that the solution is obvious to the people involved, we just get on with it.

 ## How To Balance Perfectionism And Pragmatism In Software Development?
 ## What To Do When Fixing A Production Problem?
 ## How To Create An Architecture When Requirements Constantly Change?